Ladramhaiola/ComPasc/project/README.md

+One major assumption in Assignment2 : SymbolTable contains entries for temporaries as well

 - To do in codegen:
   1. Improve the code in handle_binary (and hence rest of similar functions)
   2. See if you can integrate the project